 The attribute WhichDocument may be absent.
 If this attribute is present, its value shall be as specified in 4.2.9 of DSS-X core v2.0 [1] and the XAdESSignaturePtr element shall reference a signature embedded in some input document.
 If this attribute is absent, the XAdESSignaturePtr element shall reference one of the signatures placed within the signature object container.

-The SchemaRefs attribute shall have the same semantics and usage as SchemaRefs attribute in dss2:DocumentBaseType specified in clause 4.2.2.2 of OASIS Standard: "Digital Signature Service Core Protocols, Elements, and Bindings Version 2.0" [1].
+The SchemaRefs attribute shall have the same semantics and usage as SchemaRefs attribute in dss2:DocumentBaseType specified in clause 4.2.2.2 of DSS-X core v2.0 [1].

 PAdESFieldName child element shall only be used for referencing PAdES signatures.